Welcome to SOM Educational Affairs

 Educational Affairs oversees the School of Medicine curriculum for each of the four years of medical education at UTMB.
 Educational Affairs comprises four departments that work together as a team to integrate basic science with clinical knowledge and skills through each of the four years of medical education.
 Below is a brief overview of each of the departments that make up SOM Educational Affairs.

 The central responsibility of the IMO is to support courses in the first two years of the medical school curriculum.
 The curriculum includes basic science and organ systems courses and the Practice of Medicine (POM) courses.
-In addition, the IMO coordinates the Year 4 Basic Science and Human Selectives (BSHS) and oversees the Year 4 Integrated Clinical Evaluation Exercise (ICEE).
+In addition, the IMO coordinates the Year 4 Basic Science and Humanities Selectives (BSHS) and oversees the Year 4 Integrated Clinical Evaluation Exercise (ICEE).

 Responsible for all the clinical aspects of medical student education, which is centered around the last two years of medical school.
 All clerkship rotations are coordinated in this office, including summer preceptorships for first and second year medical students.